Advocate for Social Justice

 Help us continue to advance social justice as The Lesniak Institute For American Leadership advocates for legislation and promotes social justice across America and in every nation.

 Help us continue to advance social justice by donating to our cause.

-Become a Stand Up For The Other Pledge liaison and take the pledge.
+Take the pledge and become a Stand Up For The Other Pledge liaison.

 The Equality Act would provide protection against discrimination for LGBTQ+ people nationwide across key areas, including: employment, housing, public spaces, services and education.

 Currently our nation’s federal civil rights laws do not provide explicit non-discrimination protections based on sexual orientation or gender identity.

 There will always be differences among people: religious views, opinions, languages, races, heritage, etc. It is these differences that make America so diverse and powerful.
 These differences allow the U.S. to lead in new ideas, advances, and progress.
 Diversity and acceptance is a strength and by extending acceptance to all, we are creating a safer and kinder world.
 By amending the Civil Rights Act, these important amendments would strengthen existing protections for everyone.